joshuascan/web-sprint-challenge-javascript-fundamentals/README.md

     1. In global scope, 'this' will return the window.
     2. In implicit binding, 'this' refers to the object to the left of the period on which the function was called.
     3. In explicit binding, 'this' can be set to a specific value using call, apply, or bind.
-    4. When using the 'new' keyword with a constructor function, a new object is created and 'this' will point to the new object.
+    4. In new binding, when using the 'new' keyword with a constructor function, a new object is created and 'this' will point to the new object.

 5. Why do we need super() in an extended class?